AdobeDocs/experience-manager-forms-cloud-service.en/help/synchronizing-adaptive-forms-xfa.md

 ## Detecting changes in XDP file {#detecting-changes-in-xdp-file}

-Whenever there is any change in an XDP file or a fragment, the AEM Forms UI flags all Adaptive Forms that are based on the XDP file or the fragment.
+Whenever there is any change in an XDP file or a fragment, the [!DNL AEM Forms] UI flags all Adaptive Forms that are based on the XDP file or the fragment.

-After updating an XDP file, you need to upload it again in the AEM Forms UI for the changes to be flagged.
+After updating an XDP file, you need to upload it again in the [!DNL AEM Forms] UI for the changes to be flagged.

 As an example, let us update the `sample-form.xdp` file using the following steps: